golang/tools/internal/mcp/design/design.md

 In the MCP Spec, the **stdio** transport uses newline-delimited JSON to communicate over stdin/stdout.
 It's possible to model both client side and server side of this communication with a shared type that communicates over an `io.ReadWriteCloser`.
 However, for the purposes of future-proofing, we should use a different types for client and server stdio transport.

-The `CommandTransport` is the client side of the stdio transport, and connects by starting a command and binding its jsonrpc2 stream to its stdin/stdout.
+The `CommandTransport` is the client side of the stdio transport, and connects by starting a command and streaming JSON-RPC messages over stdin/stdout.

 ```go
 // A CommandTransport is a [Transport] that runs a command and communicates